A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Affect employees;

-• Impact your institution’s ability to achieve its social targets, as well as its public reputation;
+• Impact the provider’s ability to achieve its social targets, as well as its public reputation;

-• Require the institution to collect additional social performance data; or
+• Require the collection of additional social performance data; or

-• Require adjustments to the institution’s stated social goals
+• Require adjustments to the stated social goals.

 Compare performance to targets

-• Management to hold itself accountable to the targets;
+• Senior management to hold itself accountable to the social targets;

-• Board members and/or investors to hold management accountable to the targets, including holding the CEO/Director accountable to the targets;
+• Board members and/or investors to hold senior management accountable to the social targets, including holding the CEO/Director accountable to the social targets;

-• Management to incentivize employees against social performance targets and reward those with good performance;
+• Senior management to incentivize employees against social performance targets and reward those with good performance;

-• Management and the board to investigate the reasons for poor results or unexpected results, and to respond—for example, by modifying products, services, and delivery channels;
+• Senior management and the board to investigate the reasons for poor results or unexpected results, and to respond, for example, by modifying products, services, and delivery channels;

-• The provider to demonstrate progress to external stakeholders, improving its credibility in the marketplace; and
+• To demonstrate progress to external stakeholders, improving its credibility in the marketplace; and

-• All non-management employees to see how the provider is progressing (or not) toward its social targets, building awareness about what the provider wants to achieve.
+• Employees to see how the provider is progressing (or not) toward its social targets, building awareness about what the provider wants to achieve.

-While your institution should evaluate all employees based on their ability to perform their social performance related duties,53 senior managers should be particularly accountable to your institution’s social goals.
-Senior managers set the tone for other employees, and their level of commitment to your institution’s social goals will determine your institution’s overall ability to achieve these goals.
+Senior managers should be particularly accountable to the social goals as they set the tone for other employees, and their level of commitment to the social goals will determine the provider’s overall ability to achieve these goals.

-The EXAMPLES OF SOCIAL TARGETS FOR SENIOR MANAGERS table provides a list of senior management positions, along with examples of institutional goals for which they are responsible and example targets they should meet.
-Each senior manager at your institution should have such a list of their responsibilities and targets and their regular performance reviews should examine their success in achieving these goals.
+The Example of Social Targets for Senior Managers table provides a list of senior management positions, along with examples of institutional goals for which they are responsible and example targets they should meet.
+Each senior manager should have such a list of her/his responsibilities and social targets and regular performance reviews should examine her/his success in achieving the social targets.

 2.B.1.1 The provider includes its social goals and targets in the business plan or operational plan.

-It is important to include social goals and targets in the business or operational plan to ensure that they are integrated into the institution’s strategic decisions, planning and operations.
+It is important to include the social goals and targets in the business or operational plan to ensure that they are integrated into strategic decisions, planning and operations.

 Scoring guidance